 Why Does Cloud Governance Matter?

-You need to think about your cloud governance because cost savings, agility, and speed matter to streamline your organization.
+Cloud governance is important because it affects your cost savings, agility, and speed to streamline your organization.

 - Easier to manage: Early in public cloud history, individual users and developers established unique cloud accounts, but at scale, those instances and accounts are impossible to manage.
 Centralized cloud governance strategies help organize accounts and instances to reduce the impact on IT operations.